donaldboulton/minimal-mistakes/photography/family-gallery.md

     image_alt: "Factory 250 Maico"
     text: "Factory 250 Maico"
   - title: "Motocross the toughest sport"
-    text: "Had to do the most radical past time there is and thats Motocross - Supercross when I was young, everything else is wimpy."
+    text: "Had to do the most radical past time there is and that's Motocross - Supercross when I was young, everything else is wimpy."
 category:
   - Gallerys
 tags: [Gallery, Family]